Ixonal/UsingJs/README.md

       var $ = imports.$;
     });

+Note, however, that whatever properties were added to the global scope will remain there.
+This only creates a reference to them in the module imports.

 ### Configurations: ###
 There are certain global options that can be configured:

     {
       srcName: "some/file.js", //string, name of the using script file (if changed)
-      scriptRoot: "/",         //string, default script root
+      scriptRoot: "/",         //string, default script root.
+Can also be assigned from the "data-script-root" attribute
+                               //        on the using script tag
-      styleRoot: "/",          //string, default style root
+      styleRoot: "/",          //string, default style root.
+Can also be assigned from the "data-style-root" attribute
+                               //        on the using script tag
-      cached: true,            //boolean, whether or not to cache the source files
+      cached: true,            //boolean, whether or not to cache the source files on the client
-      version: "1.0.0"         //string or number, a string to denote the current version of the app
+      version: "1.0.0"         //string or number, a string or number to denote the current version of the app
                                //                  using this library.
-When the version increases, users will
+When the version changes, the new version
-                               //                  load the new files, but enjoy cached versions the rest of
+                               //                  of the files will be downloade, but then loaded from the cache
-                               //                  the time.
+                               //                  on subsequent page loads
       debug: false             //boolean, whether or not to show error messages in log }